 The Fairfield Police Department is dedicated to providing the best police service possible to all Fairfield citizens.
 However, you may have an occasion to lodge a complaint about the actions of a member of the Fairfield Police Department.
-An inquiry or complaint can be made on an official Citizen Complaint Form that can be obtained at the front desk of the police department or downloaded off this website.
-Complaints may be made in writing (including letters or email), by telephone, or in person.
 It is the policy of the Fairfield Police Department to investigate all complaints.

 Please be prepared to provide the time, date, and location of the event, the names of the department personnel involved (if known), and the name(s), address(s), and telephone number(s) of any possible witnesses.

 Internal Affairs Investigations are conducted by the Office of Professional Standards.